| sci.lang.japan FAQ / 3. Word origins |

 ![]() |

 In Japanese, its name is Fujisan (富士山).
 It is virtually never called Fujiyama.
-The san in Fujisan is not related to the san suffix used to show respect: see 3.2.
-What are the origins of the san suffix for names?.
+The san in Fujisan is not the san suffix used to show respect for people: see What are the origins of the san suffix for names?
 The san in Fujisan means "mountain" and its Chinese character can also be pronounced yama in some cases, but not in this case.
-The san pronunciation is probably used in the name Fujisan because san, the Chinese derived reading (on'yomi) of the character, matches the Chinese readings used for the other two characters.
-Yama is a native Japanese pronunciation (kun'yomi) of the character.
+The san pronunciation is probably used in the name Fujisan because san, the Chinese derived reading (on-yomi) of the character, matches the Chinese readings used for the other two characters.
+Yama is a native Japanese pronunciation (kun-yomi) of the character.
+See Why do kanji have several different pronunciations? for more about on-yomi and kun-yomi.

 |